The communal table will host zines from a wide variety of makers who are not tabling.

 Women in Art History Zine from Laura Moseley Crafts

-My zines aim to teach people about an overlooked or marginalised female artist from art history in an easy and affordable way, with no previous knowledge of art history required and just £3!
+My zines aim to teach people about an overlooked or marginalised female artist from art history in an easy and affordable way, with no previous knowledge of art history required!
 The zines give an overview of the artist with information about who they were, their most famous works, where you can read about them and where you can see their work.
 They come out monthly, and are all illustrated by a different female artist working today so you can simultaneously learn about an artist from art history whilst supporting an artist of today.

 Khidr Collective Zine

 The Khidr Collective Zine is a biannual magazine for young Muslims, by young Muslims.
 At a time of normalised hostility toward Muslim communities, we require more spaces to speak truth to power.
 We cannot and never have relied on the mainstream modes of media.
 The Zine is a means to amplify the voices that have been spoken over by those who theorise on our behalf.
 We hope that the publication serves as a way of documenting resistance but also the love, joy and beautiful histories of our faith and communities.
 On sale will be Issue 2: Shifaa’ & Issue 3: Frontiers and plenty of merch!

 Glasgow Zine Library is a community organization based on Glasgow’s South Side.
 We’ll have our shop’s zines with us for NWZF, as well as some of our own GZL merch. glasgowzinelibrary.com, @glasgowzinelib